-International trade is of critical importance to the UK.
-However, indifference to where things are made and by whom has contributed to the decline of our industrial base, the loss of manufacturing employment, large trade deficits and to increased inequality.
-A massive trade deficit is neither inevitable nor in the UK’s long-term interest and we aim to re-balance it.
+We believe indifference to where things are made and by whom has contributed to the decline of our industrial base, the loss of manufacturing employment, large trade deficits, and increased inequality.

 - The UK will participate in the World Trade Organization (WTO) and will energetically pursue an expansion of bilateral trade deals with willing partners where it serves the national interest.